LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## AES Encryption using KMS

 ### [1] Policy to be attached to KMS key
-The following file `kmspolicy.json` contains the policy to be attached to the KMS key,
+The following file `kmspolicy.json` contains the policy to be attached to the KMS key, which grants specific permissions to  the IAM user which is me at **24188516@student.uwa.edu.au**.
 ```
 # kmspolicy.json
 {